chigkim/logic-accessibility/index.md

 ### Cannot access global tracks
 Some of them (tempo, signature, and marker) have list view, but other global tracks such as arrangement have no other workaround.

-### When toggling Switch controls, VO announces old state
-When pressing vo+space on controls identified as switch (Mute, Solo, Record, Monitor in mixer and inspector), VO announces old state instead of new state.
-The checkboxes in track header don't have this problem.

 ### Cannot locate automation control consistently
 After pressing "a to show automation"  in track header, VO can get to the automation enable button only when approaching from left to right, and "show region based automation" can be reached only when VO approached from right to left.